Technigo/project-labyrinth/README.md

 # Project Labyrinth
-A pair programming project that is a text-based adventure inspired by early command-line games.
+A pair programming project by Anna Lindgren and Caroline Byström.
+A text-based adventure inspired by early command-line games.

 The app has been generated using create-react-app.
 And uses the following npm packages that are not included in the create-react-app:
 - styled-components